They may not have all graduated high school, but the young mothers of "Teen Mom"are acing Home Economics.

-Cohabitation is the theme of tonight's episode, which featured three of the four stars moving in with their boyfriends.
+Cohabitation was the theme of Tuesday night's episode, which featured three of the four stars moving in with their boyfriends.
 (Still-single Farrah is going places too, thanks to her new boobs.)

 So can our baby mamas find happiness on the home front?